JustAnyones/Plugin-creator-website/docs/docs/guides/plugin-encryption.md

     - sample
 ```

-Open up the in-game console and run the command:
+It's very simple, simply open up the in-game console and run the command:
 <!-- JS has nice colors -->
 ```js
 export:{dir:"example_plugin"}
 ```

 If everything went successfully, a file should get created under TheoTown folder
-called `example_plugin.plugin`. **Note that the process cannot be reversed so don't delete your folder.**
+called `example_plugin.plugin`.

 Now you can share that file with anyone as you would
 with a normal folder archive.

+**Note that you cannot restore files from the encrypted file, so don't delete the source folder.**

 ## .ttplugin file creation

 This a new format, available since version 1.11.73.

 It was created to facilitate a new privilege system for which the old format
-was not adequate enough.
+was not adequate.

 Let's assume this is your current folder structure with `example_plugin` folder being
 the folder of a plugin you want to encrypt: